ibm-cloud-docs/openpages/at-events.md

 - `openpages.profile-report.enable`
 - `openpages.profile-object-type.get`
 - `openpages.profile-object-field.list`
-- `openpages.profile-object-field.delete`
+- `openpages.profile-object-field.delete`   An event is generated when an field is removed from a profile.
-- `openpages.profile-object-field.add`
+- `openpages.profile-object-field.add`   An event is generated when an field is added to a profile.
 - `openpages.profile-object-field.update`
-- `openpages.profile-object-filter.delete`
+- `openpages.profile-object-filter.delete`   An event is generated when a public filter is removed from a profile.
-- `openpages.profile-object-filter.add`
+- `openpages.profile-object-filter.add`   An event is generated when a public filter is added to a profile.

 Objects: